12 Day Self-guided Cotswold Way Walking Tour

 Pick-up location: Moreton-in-Marsh railway station.
 Our walking holidays are designed to be completely stress-free, with the start of our tours sitting within easy reach of London, Bristol or the Midlands.
 This tour begins from Moreton-in-Marsh, a direct 1.5-hour train journey out of London.

 End-of-tour location: This tour ends at your hotel in Bath.
 Bath Railway Station has direct rail links to London Paddington.
 From Paddington, the Heathrow Express can be taken straight to London Heathrow airport.
-Alternatively, we have a number of 4* / 5* hotel partners in London, if guests would prefer to stay a little longer.
-Buses or direct taxi transfers to London Heathrow are also possible from Bath.

 FAQ's